jakobgross/algorithmic-and-hf-trading/README.md

 WIP, built chapter by chapter when I find the time.
 The code is not polished and may contain errors.
 Use at your own risk.

 ## Disclaimer
 Educational material only.
 Nothing here is financial advice.
-The code is for learning and is not intended for production or live trading.
+The code is not intended for production or live trading.

 ## Acknowledgements
 All concepts and the structure of the underlying material are due to Cartea,